ASUS ROG Zephyrus S Gaming Laptop Review – It Sounds Bigger Than It Actually Is

 In the past, ultraslim gaming laptops are practically unheard of.
 Fast forward to today, and you do have a small number of choices.
 In fact, ASUS themselves have three different Zephyrus models released until now, and we have other folks like MSI doing that as well with their GS65 Stealth 8RF.
 So if you’re considering the ASUS ROG Zephyrus S gaming laptop, then chances are that you want something powerful but not be encumbered by something big and heavy.

 The Zephyrus S has good performance, but it is a very noisy machine with an awkward keyboard placement.
 I can’t fault its battery life given the power its packing so I feel like those two points will heavily influence whether you should buy it or not.Those two factors are dealbreakers for me that would make me avoid this at all costs.
 I don’t recall the original Zephyrus as well as the Zephyrus M making this much noise and so often either, with the latter having a keyboard placement that makes sense and the former coming with a wrist rest from the get-go.

 If you want an ultraslim gaming laptop but you want to stick to ASUS, do consider the original Zephyrus or even the Zephyrus M, although the latter is roughly 300g heavier.
 Otherwise, the GS65 Stealth 8RF may be the better option.
+The ROG Zephyrus S is a fair bit cheaper though, priced at just RM7999.
 With that being said, I award the ASUS ROG Zephyrus S gaming laptop with our Bronze Pokdeward.